docpad-archive/documentation/core/api.html.md

 ## Rendering individual files

-You can use DocPad as a module to render individual files very easily.
-This allows you to utilise DocPad for all the rendering inside your application, instead of having to _write **and maintain**_ specific wrappers for each rendering engine yourself.
+Using DocPad as a module to render files is easy.
+You can let DocPad handle rendering for your application, instead of having to write (and maintain) wrappers for each rendering engine yourself.

 ### Render some text with DocPad